-503 COMPUTER APPLICATIONS IN GEOGRAPHY AND PLANNING Application of advanced information technologies to geography and planning, including oper ating systems, electronic spreadsheets, data base management systems, and the Internet.
+503 COMPUTER APPLICATIONS IN GEOGRAPHY AND PLANNING 3 credits Application of advanced information technologies to geography and planning, including oper ating systems, electronic spreadsheets, data base management systems, and the Internet.
+Laboratory

+505 GEOGRAPHIC INFORMATION SYSTEMS 3 credits Prerequisites: 540 and 503 or permission.
+Introduction to the principles and concepts under-lying geographic information systems (GIS) and their application in professional practice and academic research.
 Laboratory.

-GEOGRAPHIC INFORMATION SYSTEMS Prerequisites: 540 and 503 or permission.
-Introduction to the principles and concepts under-lying geographic information systems (GIS) and their application in professional practice and emic research.
-Laboratory

-ADVANCED GEOGRAPHIC INFORMATION SYSTEMS

-7 rerequisite: 505.
-Advanced instruction in the theory and application of geographic information systems (GIS) including hands-on experience with both raster and vector GIS.
-Laborato-

-TRANSPORTATION SYSTEMS PLANNING 522 Prerequisite: 320 or permission.
+- ADVANCED GEOGRAPHIC INFORMATION SYSTEMS 507 3 credits Prerequisite: 505.
+Advanced instruction in the theory and application of geographic informa-tion systems (GIS) including hands-on experience with both raster and vector GIS.
+Laborato- - 522 TRANSPORTATION SYSTEMS PLANNING 3 credits Prerequisite: 320 or permission.
 Study and analysis of transportation systems from a geo-graphic perspective.
-Emphasis on transportation problems and issues, elements of trans-

-INDUSTRIAL AND COMMERCIAL SITE LOCATION Prerequisite: 320 or permission.
-Relationship between land, resources, population, trans-portation and industrial and commercial location process.
+Emphasis on transportation problems and issues, elements of transportation planning. - INDUSTRIAL AND COMMERCIAL SITE LOCATION 528 3 credits Prerequisite: 320 or permission.
+Relationship between land, resources, population, trans-portation and industrial and commercial location process. - INTRODUCTION TO PLANNING 3 credits Prerequisite: 330 or permission.
+Role of geographic investigation in city, regional and resource 533 planning.

-INTRODUCTION TO PLANNING3 credits Prerequisite: 330 or permission.
-Role of geographic investigation in city, regional and resource planning rerequisite: 330 or permission.
-Comparative analysis of metropolitan regions.
-Urbanism, land use, housing, transportation, population and role of cities in economic development in differ 539 DEVELOPMENT OF AMERICAN PLANNING Prerequisites: 533 or permission.
-Explores the growth of urban and regional planning theory and practice and the development of a planning profession, particularly in the twentieth century.

-URBAN LAND USE ANALYSIS 536 Prerequisite: 330 or permission.
+536 URBAN LAND USE ANALYSIS

+3 credits Prerequisite: 330 or permission.
 Land use classification systems and their spatial variation in urban areas.
 Land use data are collected by student by field work and analyzed to identify the associations and structure of subregions.

-WORLD METROPOLITAN AREAS
+538 WORLD METROPOLITAN AREAS